Data Controller

 For special category data the basis is:

 For the purposes of Article 9(2)(b), a wide range of acts relate to safeguarding powers and duties.
-These include e.g. the Children Acts 1989 and 2004, the Care Act 2014, the Crime and Disorder Act 1998, the Mental Capacity Act (2005), the Sexual Offences Act 2003, the Counter-Terrorism and Security Act 2015 and the Modern Day Slavery Act 2015.
+These include for example the Children Acts 1989 and 2004, the Care Act 2014, the Crime and Disorder Act 1998, the Mental Capacity Act (2005), the Sexual Offences Act 2003, the Counter-Terrorism and Security Act 2015 and the Modern Day Slavery Act 2015.
 This list is not exhaustive.

 Type of information used